ysugimoto/fastly-costs/README.md

 ]
 ```

-On the above case, request in usa region will be calculate as:
+In the above case, the request in `usa` region will be calculated as:

 1. Until 5,000 units (5,000 GB = 5TB), price rate is 0.1 doller
 2. Until 10,000 units (10,000 GB = 10TB), price rate is 0.08 doller
 3. Over the 10,000 units, price rate is 0.05 (-1 means unlimited, over the unit)

-You MUST specify all reagins price rate that Fastly bills for:
+You MUST specify all regions price rates that Fastly bills for:

 - asia
 - europe